-For the 2016-2017 school year the Farrington-Kaiser-Kalani Complex Area has adopted a new procedure to address ukus (head lice) in school.
-This new procedure is based on national recommendations from the American Academy of Pediatrics, Centers for Disease Control and Prevention, and National Association of School Nurses.
-Under this new procedure, all students will remain in school regardless of the presence of ukus.
-Students sent home for ukus contributes significantly to chronic absenteeism and studies show that academic success is closely tied to being present in school.
-As we implement the new procedure, the following protocol will be in effect:
+The practices regarding head lice are based on the national recommendations from the American Academy of Pediatrics, Centers for Disease Control and Prevention, and National Association of School Nurses.
+Under these practices, all students can remain in school regardless of the presence of ukus.
+The prior practice of students being sent home for ukus and/or removed from the classroom, contribute significantly to chronic absenteeism and social peer isolation.
+With this in mind, the following practices are in place:

-- The school health aide will inspect the hair of students who are showing symptoms of ukus. - If a student is noted to have live ukus, parents will be notified by phone.
-The Health Aide or Administrator will advise that treatment be started that evening. - Parents have the option of picking up the student right away to start treatment.

-If not available, the student will go back to class and remain in school until the end of the school day. - At the end of the school day, a note with information on treatment will be sent home with the student. - The student may return to school the following day. - Classroom and school-wide screenings will no longer be done as these efforts have not been shown to decrease the presence of ukus in schools.
+- The school health aide will inspect the hair of students who are showing symptoms of live ukus. - If a student is noted to have live ukus, parents will be notified by phone.
+The Health Aide or Administrator will advise that treatment be started that evening or sooner. - Parents have the option of picking up the student right away to start treatment.
+If not available, the student will go back to class and remain in school until the end of the school day. - At the end of the school day, a note with information on treatment will be sent home with the student. - A letter will be sent home to all the students in the classroom regarding checks for head lice and treatment. - The student may return to school the following day. - Classroom and school-wide screenings will no longer be done as these efforts have not been shown to decrease the presence of ukus in schools.

-We appreciate your help as we launch this new procedure in the Farrington-Kaiser-Kalani Complex Area.
 If you would like assistance with treatment, our Health Aide and Public Health Nurses are available.
 If you have any questions about the procedure, please feel free to contact the Aina Haina Administration Team at 377-2419 or via Email.